 My favorite ship is the Disney Fantasy, but lots of people prefer the smaller ships (the Magic and the Dream).

 When booking your trip, you’ll want to consider the various ports of call that the ship stops at.
 You’ll also need to decide what types of excursions you’ll want to do.

 Jodi Grundig has loved traveling since she was a little girl.
 She started blogging in 2007 on her popular review site Mom’s Favorite Stuff and after doing quite a bit of family traveling, decided to launch her own travel blog.
-Jodi resides in Massachusetts with her husband, fourteen-year-old son, fifteen-year-old daughter, and Havanese dog.
+Jodi resides in Massachusetts with her husband, fourteen-year-old son, sixteen-year-old daughter, and Havanese dog.
 Read More…